RecoWorld: Building Simulated Environments for Agentic Recommender Systems

 \section{Agentic Environments for RecSys}

 Agentic is emerging as a defining characteristic of next-generation foundation models.
 An agentic recommender system acts as an autonomous agent that actively learns from user interactions.
 It follows user instructions, acquires new skills to make proactive recommendations, and adapts its behavior based on these experiences~\citep{silver2025era}.
 This marks a shift from traditional recommender systems that primarily make passive suggestions~\citep{huang2025agenticrecommendersystemsera,shang2025agentrecbenchbenchmarkingllmagentbased,maragheh2025futureagenticdefinitionsperspectives}.
 With new capabilities to reason and interact with users, there comes the urgent need to develop new environments for evaluation. {Simulated environments} enable rapid system iteration, enhance data curation, and are increasingly leveraged for agent training.
-For example, Claude-4 uses a simulated environment to check how the model responds to risky system prompts, such as being asked to act as a dark web shopping assistant~\citep{anthropic2025claude}.
-Kimi K2 introduces an agentic data synthesis pipeline that creates tool-use demonstrations via simulated and real environments, generating agentic interactions at scale~\citep{kimiteam2025kimik2openagentic}.
+E.g., Claude uses simulated environments to check how the model responds to risky prompts, such as being asked to act as a dark web shopping assistant~\citep{anthropic2025claude}.

 \textbf{Fundamental Components.}\quad Our \textsc{RecoWorld} utilizes a dual-view architecture.
 A \emph{user simulator} (a) generates simulated feedback by replicating the behavior of individual users or groups in response to recommendations, and (b) initiates requests to the recommender via explicit instructions or implicit signals.
 A second component is the \emph{recommender system} itself, which consists of modules for candidate retrieval, ranking, re-ranking, etc.; these modules work together to deliver personalized suggestions.
 An \textbf{agentic recommender system} extends this setup by involving one or multiple agents that interact with the simulated user.
 These agents may engage in conversation to clarify requests or better understand user preferences.
 When such a system can respond to user instructions and dynamically update recommendation lists to keep the user immersed in the session, it is referred to as an \textbf{instruction-following recommender}.
 Our focus is on developing robust user simulators, and we provide a concise overview of the Agentic RecSys architecture in \S\ref{sec:info_rec}.